Avokadoen/zig_vulkan/README.md

 # Zig vulkan renderer

-A toy renderer written in zig using vulkan and sdl
+A toy renderer written in zig using vulkan and glfw

 # Sources: